keithalewis/umf/README.md

 A _date_, or _datetime_, is an absolute time.
 Universal Coordinated Time, or UTC, can be used for that.
-The permuted acronym has an interesting history, as do all things involved with measuring dates and times.
+The permuted acronym has an interesting history, as do all matters involved with measuring dates and times.

 The difference of two dates is a _time period_ between two dates.
 An _epoch_ date can be used to convert between dates and times.
 The epoch corresponds to time 0.
 It is common to work with time in years, although years is not a proper time period since it may involve leap days.
-Likewise, seconds has a similar problem because of leap seconds.
+Likewise, using seconds has a similar problem because of leap seconds.

 ## Instrument